-Expenditures incurred to replace a component of an item of property, plant and equipment that is accounted for separately, including major inspection and overhaul expenditures, are capitalized and the carrying amount of the component being replaced is derecognized.
-Directly attributable costs incurred for major capital projects and site preparation are capitalized until the asset is brought to a working condition for its intended use.
-These costs include dismantling and site restoration costs to the extent these are recognized as a provision.
+Expenditures incurred to replace a component of an item of property, plant and equipment that is accounted for separately, including major inspection and overhaul expenditures, are capitalised and the carrying amount of the component being replaced is derecognised.
+Directly attributable costs incurred for major capital projects and site preparation are capitalised until the asset is brought to a working condition for its intended use.
+These costs include dismantling and site restoration costs to the extent these are recognised as a provision.

-Management reviews the estimated useful lives, residual values and depreciation methods of the Group's property, plant and equipment at the end of each reporting period and when events and circumstances indicate that such a review should be made.
+The Management of the Group ("Management") reviews the estimated useful lives, residual values and depreciation methods of the Group's property, plant and equipment at the end of each reporting period and when events and circumstances indicate that such a review should be made.
 Changes to estimated useful lives, residual values or depreciation methods resulting from such review are accounted for prospectively.

-All direct costs related to the acquisition of mineral assets are capitalized, at their cost at the date of acquisition.
+All direct costs related to the acquisition of mineral assets are capitalised, at their cost at the date of acquisition.